tobiasbriones/cp-unah-mm545-distributed-text-file-system/README.md

 ## Required technologies

-- Java RMI or Python Jyro only.
+- Java RMI or Python PyRO only.
 - Anything that works for the client.
 - Linux containers.